svraman1991/DATA512_FinalProject/README.md

 # Reports
 The various reports and write ups created as part of this project are under the folder named "Reports"

+# Outputs
+The final outputs of the analysis are in the Notebooks folder in the file "Final Code"